 Can you name a flamboyant popstar, a blind scientist, or a skinny superhero?
-You’d better think fast, or your fellow player will leave you buffaloed!
+You’d better think fast, or your fellow players will leave you buffaloed!

 A card game of quick wits and zany combinations, buffalo asks you to name-drop faster than your friends, collect the most cards, and win!
 How fast can you name a vain artist?
 How about a glasses-wearing heartthrob?
 Don’t be surprised if you find yourself surrounded by curious players eager to name an annoying conqueror or perky religious figure!